Image: AI generated

 > Create a Go Gin server in this folder.
 One API that returns "Hello, World" on port 8080.

 AI creates files, installs necessary packages, and writes code.
-Along the way it asks “may I create this file?” or “may I run this command?”
-Approve and it proceeds.
+It asks along the way “may I create this file?”, “may I run this command?”.
+Allow and it proceeds.

 Useful Commands